Titanic (2012 TV series): Episode two

 The designers of Titanic are in conflict over how many lifeboats should be on the ship.
-One of them hires Irishman Jim Maloney to get a more competent team to finish the behind-schedule electrical wiring, in exchange for transporting his family to America for a new life.
+Thomas Andrews hires Irishman Jim Maloney to get a more competent team to finish the behind-schedule electrical wiring, in exchange for transporting his family to America for a new life.
 Although his wife, Mary, is unsure of the move, they go anyway and Jim manages to secure the family a room in third class.
 However, a stranger and fellow passenger, Peter, makes Mary wary by constantly appearing nearby and soon makes the acquaintance of Mary's husband.
 Meanwhile, Paolo, the brother of the Italian engineer Mario, catches the eye of a beautiful stewardess, Annie Desmond.
-John and Muriel Batley, are shown having a turbulent time in their marriage.
+John and Muriel Batley are shown having a turbulent time in their marriage.
 The ship hits the iceberg, and the Maloney family is trapped below decks.
 Peter steps out by attacking one of the stewards so Mary and her children can pass; however, both he and Jim are trapped below decks.
 Mary and her children manage to get on board a lifeboat, but the Batleys are unable to board a lifeboat and they, the Earl of Manton, and Barnes attempt to right an overturned lifeboat as the water reaches the boat deck.

 Episode three

 Italian stoker Mario Sandrini gets a job on the ship, and he also manages to secure passage for his brother Paolo, as the only foreign waiter in the first class dining saloon.
 Paolo instantly becomes smitten with cabin steward Annie Desmond.
 Watson brings Lady Manton's jewel case down to steerage, and Barnes is shocked to discover why.
 Meanwhile, Paolo startles Annie with an impulsive gesture.
 Mary finally lets her guard down with Peter, enraging her husband Jim.
-But their argument is interrupted when the iceberg strikes, and fear builds in steerage as passengers find themselves behind locked gates.
+However, their argument is interrupted when the iceberg strikes, and fear builds in steerage as passengers find themselves behind locked gates.
 Peter helps Mary and her children escape, and after Mario is dragged away by the two seamen, passengers from steerage manage to get up on deck, Jim and Peter in their midst.
 When up on deck the Earl of Manton helps Mary and the children into a lifeboat but, in the scramble for safety, Mary's terrified daughter Theresa bolts back inside the sinking ship, followed by her father.
 Mario and the other Italians from Gatti's Restaurant have been locked in a storage cupboard and, after Paolo sees Annie safely to a lifeboat, he goes in search of his brother.
 Paolo struggles to open the locked cupboard as the water quickly rises around him.